Most common ways to know if your Mac has a virus

 This is in part due to the fact that Macs now have a bigger market share than in previous years, so it only made sense for hackers to create viruses for the popular type of computers.
 But since Mac OS machines are becoming more and more popular, the numbers of malicious code written for them are growing as well.

-But this brings us to the question as to how does one actually spot a virus infection on a Mac computer.
+Many of our users ask us “do i have a virus on my mac”, this brings us to the question as to how does one actually spot a virus infection on a Mac computer.

 Interestingly enough, potential infection symptoms are not that much different on Macs than they are on regular PCs.
 Here is a list of some of the most common telltale signs of a possible virus present in your system, although they won’t all necessarily always be a surefire indication for malware.